luizbgomide/EclipsePhase2e-ptbr/src/16/13-apps-and-alis.md

 - **Medical Data:** Tacnets monitor the health of their users via medichines, implants, and other sensors.
 Users can call up health reports on their allies.
 - **Overwatch:** Tacnets keep an eye out for potential threats.
 They provide a +10 modifier to Perceive Tests against [surprise](../12/21-other-action-factors.md#surprise).
 - **Indirect Fire:** Members of a tacnet can provide targeting data to each other for purposes of [indirect fire](../12/04-ranged-combat.md#indirect-fire).
 - **Analysis:** Tacnets can analyze real-time situations to provide suggestions and warnings.
-The app's god’s-eye view of a situation helps it to identify facts and details that individuals overlook.
-For example, a tacnet can analyze an opposing team's weapons, shots fired, and potential injuries and suggest tactical maneuvers.
+The app’s god’s-eye view of a situation helps it to identify facts and details that individuals overlook.
+For example, a tacnet can analyze an opposing team’s weapons, shots fired, and potential injuries and suggest tactical maneuvers.
 Querying a tacnet for advice is a quick action; treat as Know: Tactics 80.

 Many tacnet features are immediately accessible to the user via their AR display; other data can be accessed with a quick action.
 The GM determines when the tacnet provides important alerts to the user.
 At the GM’s discretion, some of these features may apply modifiers to the character’s tests.
 Tacnets are designed to be overseers, not to take action.
 They will not hack opponents, pilot vehicles, or interface with weapon systems.